emc-openstack/smis-fc-cinder-driver/README.md

 Requirements
 ------------

 EMC SMI-S Provider V4.5.1 and higher is required.
-SMI-S can be downloaded from EMC's Powerlink web site.
-Refer to the EMC SMI-S Provider release notes for installation instructions.
+SMI-S can be downloaded from EMC's support web site.
+SMI-S can be installed on a non-OpenStack host.
+Supported platforms include different flavors of Windows, RedHat, and SuSE Linux.
+Refer to the EMC SMI-S Provider release notes for supported platforms and installation instructions.
+Note that storage arrays have to be discovered on the SMI-S server before using Cinder Driver.
+Follow instructions in the release notes to discover the arrays.

+SMI-S is usually installed at /opt/emc/ECIM/ECOM/bin on Linux and C:\Program Files\EMC\ECIM\ECOM\bin on Windows.
+After installing and configuring SMI-S, go to that directory and type “TestSmiProvider.exe”.
+After entering the test program, type “dv” and examine the output.
+Make sure that the arrays are recognized by the SMI-S server before using Cinder Driver.

 EMC storage VMAX Family and VNX Series are supported.